-The program will establish maintenance and verification activities within each function to compensate for cylinders that do not meet the storage vessel criteria.
+The program will establish maintenance and verification activities within each function to compensate for cylinders that do not meet the functional acceptance criteria.
 These activities will ensure the risks of processing cylinders from one function to another are sufficiently controlled.
-[Derived]
+[DOE 4330.4B]